stickgrinder/doctrine2-spark/README.markdown

 This Spark seamlessly integrates Doctrine2 ORM in CI2.
-Doctrine2 is a powerful ORM based on DataMapper pattern, providing database abstraction, entities-based ORM complete with an entity manager, and a powerful command line tool to automate many tasks.
+Doctrine2 is a powerful ORM tool based on the DataMapper pattern that provides a database abstraction layer and an entities/document-based object-relational mapping library, together with a powerful command line tool that helps automating several different tasks.
-This spark contains both Doctrine2 library and the CLI tool, but to make it work you'll have to copy some files by hand.
+This spark contains both Doctrine2 library and the CLI tool, but in order to make it work you'll have to manually copy some files.

 ## Installation and configuration